maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 an MSR instance independently of each other.
 This kind of decentralized scenarios, demonstrates the need for a certain level of coordination, especially in terms of service discoverability.
-This can be provided by a centralized or distributed ledger service, through which all interested MSRs can exchange information on their current registrations.
+This can be provided by a centralized or distributed ledger service, which enables the global discovery of services across different MSR instances, through which all interested MSRs can share information on their current registrations.
 The specification of this ledger operation however is outside the scope of this document.
 The participation of an MSR is such a scheme and any implementation decisions are therefore left to the MSR service developers/providers.